OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 <img src="Images/Chapters/0x05c/frida_trace_native_functions.png" width="550px"/>

-The return values can also be obtained by editing the auto-generated scripts.
-Under the hood, `frida-trace` generates a little JavaScript in `__handlers__/libc.so/open.js`, which Frida injects into the process.
-The script traces all calls to the `open` function in `libc.so`.
-You can modify the generated script according to your needs with Frida [JavaScript API](https://www.frida.re/docs/javascript-api/).
-The script looks as following:
+Note how, by default, only the arguments passed to the function are shown, but not the return values.
+Under the hood, `frida-trace` generates one little JavaScript handler file per matched function in the auto-generated `__handlers__` folder which Frida then injects into the process.
+You can edit these files for more advanced usage such as obtaining the return value of the functions, more information about the input parameters, etc. by using Frida's [JavaScript API](https://www.frida.re/docs/javascript-api/).

+In this case, the generated script which traces all calls to the `open` function in `libc.so` is located in is `__handlers__/libc.so/open.js`, it looks as follows:

 ```
 {